-Psychology is the science of mind and behaviour.
+Psychology is the science of mind and behavior.
 Psychologists work with people to explore a range of human phenomena, including perception, cognition, emotion, personality, behaviour, and interpersonal relationships.
 Psychologists apply such knowledge to various spheres of human activity, including issues related to daily life – e.g. family, relationships, and work.
 Thus, the discipline of psychology embraces all aspects of the human experience.

 Why do people see Psychologists?